keithjgrant/keithjgrant.com/content/posts/2018/06/resilient-declarative-contextual.md

 If you make the heading in a tile bigger, for instance, it becomes more prominent to the user and therefore makes other items on the screen seem less important.
 The restrictions aren’t about physics in this case, but there are subtle rules of “soft science” that impact human perception.
 Parts of the page render in a physical space on screen, and the realities of the physical world (and how we perceive it) are important to be aware of.

 We like to architect software using [principles of modularity and encapsulation](https://freecontent.manning.com/modular-css/).
 This makes sense in the world of code, because code is complicated and this breaks the problem up into manageable sizes.
 But we should also be aware that it isn’t always perfect.
-In CSS, we can never completely forget what’s going on outside a given module.
+In CSS, we can never completely disregard what’s going on outside a given module.

 ## Summary

-These nuances make CSS different than conventional programming languages.
+These three aspects make CSS different than conventional programming languages.
 These differences may feel foreign, but it’s these differences that make CSS so powerful.
-And I think developers who have embraced these things, and internalized them, tend to be far more proficient in CSS.
+And it’s my suspicion that developers who embrace these things, and have fully internalized them, tend to be far more proficient in CSS.